lrz8023nolan/ai-engineering-skills-map/docs/en/part-1-ai-applications/02-grounding-models-with-data.md

 A counter-intuitive but important finding: **retrieving for every question is harmful.** For some questions the model already knows the answer, and the retrieved content is pure noise — capable of pulling the model off a correct answer.

-Self-RAG (Asai et al., [arXiv:2310.11511](https://arxiv.org/abs/2310.11511)) trains the model to emit reflection tokens, letting it judge four things for itself: whether retrieval is needed at all, whether the retrieved documents are relevant, whether the generated content is supported by them, and whether the answer is useful.
-CRAG (Yan et al., [arXiv:2401.15884](https://arxiv.org/abs/2401.15884)) addresses the other pain point — what to do when retrieval quality is poor — with a lightweight retrieval evaluator that selects different strategies by quality tier, including degrading to a web search.
+[Self-RAG（Asai et al., arXiv:2310.11511](https://arxiv.org/abs/2310.11511)） trains the model to emit reflection tokens, letting it judge four things for itself: whether retrieval is needed at all, whether the retrieved documents are relevant, whether the generated content is supported by them, and whether the answer is useful.
+[CRAG（Yan et al., arXiv:2401.15884](https://arxiv.org/abs/2401.15884)） addresses the other pain point — what to do when retrieval quality is poor — with a lightweight retrieval evaluator that selects different strategies by quality tier, including degrading to a web search.

 The shared lesson: **retrieval should be a stage that is allowed to fail, and that can tell when it has failed** — not a fixed first stop in the pipeline.